Tony Lundon

-Anthony William James Lundon (born 13 April 1979) is an Irish singer, producer and director, formerly a TV presenter with RTE (2007-2009), a vocalist and songwriter with chart act Liberty X (2001-2007), and lead dancer with Lord of the Dance (1996-1999).
+Anthony William James Lundon (born 13 April 1979) is an Irish singer, producer and director, formerly a TV presenter with RTÉ (2007–2009), a vocalist and songwriter with chart act Liberty X (2001–2007), and lead dancer with Lord of the Dance (1996–1999).
 Since 2010, Lundon has focused on a producing and directing career having established his own film and TV production company, The Cell Productions.

 Career

 2001–2007: Liberty X

 In 2001, Lundon auditioned for the ITV reality television music competition Popstars, a show intended to form a new group from individual contestants, becoming one of the finalists.
 While the five winning contestants formed Hear'Say, the five runner-up contestants – Lundon, Michelle Heaton, Kevin Simm, Jessica Taylor and Kelli Young – formed the group Liberty and signed a multimillion-pound record contract with Richard Branson and V2 Records.
-Liberty X released three studio albums and enjoyed eight Top 10 singles from 2001 to 2005: Their biggest hit, "Just a Little", reached number one in May 2002 and won them a BRIT Award for Best British Single, voted for by the public, and an Ivor Novello Award "Thinking It Over", "Got to Have Your Love", "Song 4 Lovers", and "Holding on for You" all reached the top 5 in the UK Singles Chart.
+Tony was the only member of the group who wasn't British.
+Liberty X released three studio albums and enjoyed eight Top 10 singles from 2001 to 2005: Their biggest hit, "Just a Little", reached number one in May 2002 and won them a BRIT Award for Best British Single, voted for by the public, and an Ivor Novello Award.
+"Thinking It Over", "Got to Have Your Love", "Song 4 Lovers", and "Holding on for You" all reached the top 5 in the UK Singles Chart.
 They split up in 2007 after selling over 3 million records worldwide.

 2008–present: Director and producer career

-From 2008 to 2009, Lundon presented a quiz show called Toast on Irish channel RTÉ Two on saturday mornings.
-In 2010 he moved to New York City to study film and returned to the UK in 2012 to establish a film and TV production company, The Cell Productions.
-From 2013 to 2014 he returned briefly with Liberty X for a greatest hits tour.
+From 2008 to 2009, Lundon presented a quiz show called Toast on Irish channel RTÉ Two on Saturday mornings.
+In 2010, he moved to New York to study film, and returned to the UK in 2012 to establish a film and TV production company, The Cell Productions.
+From 2013 to 2014, he returned briefly with Liberty X for a greatest hits tour.

 Personal life

 Tony married his long-term girlfriend Kellyann Leathem in December 2010 at Ballintubber Abbey in County Mayo.
 They have three children – Leo, born in April 2012, and twins Rian and Max, born in February 2013.
-He is the great grand nephew of William Lundon and the grand nephew of Thomas Lundon.
+He is the great grand nephew of politicians William Lundon and the grand nephew of Thomas Lundon.